ipfs/ipfs-docs/docs/concepts/ipni.md

 }
 ```

 Each result follows [PeerSchema](https://specs.ipfs.tech/routing/http-routing-v1/#peer-schema), and is the same format as every other delegated routing endpoint in the IPFS ecosystem.
-This allows clients to write code once and use across all routing systems.
+This allows client code reuse across all compatible routing systems.

 :::callout TIP
 To start receiving results immediately, enable [streaming responses](https://specs.ipfs.tech/routing/http-routing-v1/#streaming) by passing `Accept: application/x-ndjson` HTTP Header.